BlaqueDevs/se-assignment-day-5-technical-writing-and-review-architectPhilemon/README.md

 •"Help" instead of "assist" provides a more straightforward term that is quicker to grasp.
 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?
 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?
+1:Infographics: Best for summarizing data and presenting it in a visually engaging way.
+2:Gantt Charts: Useful for illustrating timelines and overlapping tasks.
+3:Flowcharts: Ideal for showing steps in a process or workflow.
 ## 9. How do headings and subheadings improve the readability and organization of technical documents?
 ## 10. What are some best practices for creating effective headings and subheadings?
 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?